ANTHONY-CHINEDU-ECHEM/ANTHONY_CHINEDU_ECHEM/README.md

 # Anthony Chinedu Echem
 **Industrial Machine Learning Engineer | RL & PPO Specialist | OT Security Researcher**

 I am an engineer dedicated to building industrial systems that think, learn, and defend themselves.My expertise lies at the unique intersection of Reinforcement Learning, Physical Process Engineering, and Operational Technology (OT) security.
 I specialize in replacing rigid legacy control systems with demand-responsive, AI-optimized automation to drive industrial decarbonization and energy efficiency.
+I bring a strong Industrial mindset shaped by extensive experience in engineering and design technology, enabling me to translate complex data into actionable insights.
+Experienced in designing, developing, and deploying advanced machine learning models to drive growth, optimise decision-making, and improve operational efficiency.
+Motivated, adaptable, and collaborative, I thrive in both independent and team-based environments, applying data science and ML techniques to solve complex problems and deliver measurable impact.

 ---